RadiantSeraph1/signup-and-login/README.md

-├── models/                # Contains user models for MongoDB ├── public/                # Public assets (if any) ├── routes/                # API routes for signup and login ├── uploads/               # Directory for uploaded files (if applicable) ├── server.js              # Entry point of the application ├── generateKey.js         # Utility to generate JWT secret key
+├── models/                # Contains user models for MongoDB ├── public/                # Public assets (if any) ├── routes/                # API routes for signup and login or at least it was supposed to 😅 ├── uploads/               # Directory for uploaded files (if applicable) ├── server.js              # Entry point of the application ├── generateKey.js         # Utility to generate JWT secret key